ggpal7117/House-Price-Prediction-App-with-XGBoosting-and-Streamlit/README.md

 # XGBoost Model
 ![Image](https://github.com/user-attachments/assets/0bec33a3-ca15-4432-b736-64311a4d7db1)

 XGBoosting is an incredibly powerful machine learning algorithm built on gradient boosting, as stated earlier, with other optimization techniques.
-So, the XGBoost Model utilizes multiple decision trees
+The XGBoost Model utilizes both L1 and L2 regularization to prevent overfitting.
+This helps with large datasets like the sample dataset with tens of thousands of rows.
+The algorithm also has built-in capabilities to impute and handle missing values aswell as built-in cross validation.

+# Inference Pipeline
+The .py file starts with many functions utilized for transforming inputs to make predictions.
+For example, getting the average population, income, and density of a certain area to fill in the input array.
+Also, creating functions to fill in the dummy variables(Zip Code, City, State, County) based on matches.

+# Streamlit App